 8.2.
-Freedom of personal reactions is one of the sources of life of the Viral Editor.
+Freedom of personal reactions is one of the sources of the Viral Editor.

 8.3.
 The will of the Viral Editor’s participants does not add up to a general will.
 The Viral Editor does not have a will.
 Its only “will” is the will to be.
 This will is focused on nothing more than its own existence.